f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab02.rst

 .. role:: red
 .. role:: bred

-Fulfill the SSL Orchestrator pre-requisites
+Review the default SSL Orchestrator pre-requisites
 ===================================================

-There are a number of objects that SSL Orchestrator does not create and expects to exist before deploying an SSL Orchestrator configuration.
-You must create the following objects before starting the Guided Configuration:
+When
+using the UDF blueprint, most of these have been pre-configured for you.
+The only exception is the default route, which will be explicitly addressed in a later section.

+.. note:: There are no additional steps that need to be taken by the student before proceeding to the next section.
+The information below is intended to provide additional context on the pre-requisites.

 -  **Import the CA certificate and private key** - in order to terminate and re-encrypt outbound SSL traffic, SSL Forward Proxy must re-issue, or rather